 Blue light glasses are one of the hippest trends of 2020.
 During the pandemic, we’ve relied heavily on our electronic devices.
-Low levels of blue light are emitted from these devices which research suggests, when exposure is prolonged, may cause eye blurriness, dry eye symptoms and sleeplessness.
+Low levels of blue light are emitted from these devices which research suggests, when exposure is prolonged, may cause eye blurriness, dry eye symptoms, sleeplessness and fatigue.

 What you may not realize is that the sun is a natural source of highly concentrated blue light.
 So, why do we protect our eyes from the sun and not from the blue light coming from screens?

 While electronic devices emit low levels of blue light compared to the sun, research suggests that continued absorption, even of low levels, for several hours a day might cause similar damage.

 In the same way that sunglasses protect your eyes from the sun, blue light glasses are developed with an extra layer of protection to keep blue light from hurting your eyes.